 The U.S. Department of Education does impose an aggregate limit on federal direct loan borrowers for an undergraduate degree.
-Once you have reached these aggregate limits you are prohibited for borrowing additional federal direct student loans.
-We encourage you to always borrow conservatively considering only the amount you need for educational expenses.
+Once you have reached these aggregate limits you are prohibited from borrowing additional federal direct student loans.
+We encourage you to borrow conservatively, considering only the amount you need for educational expenses.

 The total aggregate limit for dependent undergraduate students is $31,000.
 For independent students, this limit is $57,500.
 For both dependent and independent under graduate students, no more than $23,000 of the total aggregate borrowed may be subsidized.

 All degree-seeking undergraduate students may qualify for some form of Federal Direct Loan; however, to be considered you must complete the Free Application for Federal Student Aid (FAFSA) each academic year.

 The Federal Direct PLUS (Parent Loan for Undergraduate Students) Loan Program allows parents to take out loans to help support their student’s education at Converse.
 PLUS loans can cover up to any remaining amount of the cost of attendance that is not met by other aid and are subject to credit approval by the U.S. Department of Education.
 Parents can apply for PLUS loans after the receipt of the initial financial aid package, but not before May 1st of each year.
 If for any reason a parent is denied a PLUS loan, the may qualify for an additional unsubsidized direct loan in the amount of $4,000 (freshman or sophomore) or $5,000 (junior or senior).